Welcome!

 First, please remember that helicopters are safer than the roads on which you traveled to get to the airport.

 If there is a problem it will be taken care of.
+That's MY job.

 The worst case -- which is not bad at all -- is an autorotation.
 That does not mean spinning :) It just means having the air rotate the rotor as we make our descent to a touchdown.
 It's not dangerous, and we practice it more often than regular landings!
 Do not be afraid nor freaked out nor worried.
 Your job is to relax, enjoy the scenery, take pictures, and above all else... relax :)

-IF WE'RE FLYING OUT OF CACTUS HELICOPTERS this applies: Take Valencia west past Campbell (how you get to the passenger terminal at the airport) and take the next turn south - Plumer Ave and go east on Elvira on the small private road to a Southwest Heliservices Hangar.
+Take Valencia west past Campbell (how you get to the passenger terminal at the airport) and take the next turn south - Plumer Ave and go east on Elvira on the small private road to a Southwest Heliservices Hangar.

 You want to park at the base of the Tucson International Airport Tower.
 This is at the end of Plummer Avenue.
 Here is a two minute video showing exactly how to get there from when you're approaching the airport on Tucson Boulevard.